kislyuk/watchtower/README.rst

 Loggly, but is more lightweight, cheaper, and tightly integrated with the rest of AWS.

 PyCWL, in turn, is a lightweight adapter between the `Python logging system
-<https://docs.python.org/library/logging.html>`_ and the `boto3 AWS SDK <https://github.com/boto/boto3>`_.
-It lets you
+<https://docs.python.org/library/logging.html>`_ and CloudWatch Logs.
+It uses the `boto3 AWS SDK
-plug your application logging directly into CloudWatch without the need to install a system-wide log collector.
+<https://github.com/boto/boto3>`_, and lets you plug your application logging directly into CloudWatch without the need
+to install a system-wide log collector.
 It aggregates logs into batches to avoid sending an API request per each log message, while guaranteeing a delivery deadline (60 seconds by default).

 Installation
 ~~~~~~~~~~~~